shivmohan1994/LaraCron/readme.md

 ## LaraCron

-<b>LaraCron<b> is a basic laravel project having cool features of laravel using MySql Database. <b>LaraCron</b> is just a simple mini project having following features:-
+LaraCron is a basic laravel project having cool features of laravel using MySql Database.LaraCron is just a simple mini project having following features:-

 - [Laravel Installation].
 - [Laravel Authentication].